amaanatiqur12/Chatbot-Nural-Network/README.md

-"""Stemming reduces words to their root form to group similar words together, for example, "running" becomes "run," while "ran" and "runner" remain unchanged.
+Stemming reduces words to their root form to group similar words together, for example, "running" becomes "run," while "ran" and "runner" remain unchanged.
 Stemming =>  Use fixed rules such as remove able, ing etc. to derive a base word ability =>  abil
-Lemmatization =>   Use knowledge of a language (a.k.a. linguistic knowledge) to derive a base word ability => ability"""
+Lemmatization =>   Use knowledge of a language (a.k.a. linguistic knowledge) to derive a base word ability => ability
 ```Python
     words = [stemmer.stem(w.lower()) for w in words if w != "?"]
 ```

-# To remove the duplicate values
+To remove the duplicate values
 ```Python
     words = sorted(list(set(words)))
 ```

-#As there is no duplicate value, We are only sorting the labels(tag)
+As there is no duplicate value, We are only sorting the labels(tag)
 ```Python
     labels = sorted(labels)
 ```